-If you’ve ever dreamed of seeing the magnificent glaciers and challenging yourself to summit Mount Kilimanjaro in Tanzania, one of the top 7 summits globally and a UNESCO World Heritage Site, here’s your chance to do just that and support YCI’s innovation solutions for global youth livelihoods.
-While the Machame route is challenging, it is also one of the most scenic routes to Africa’s highest peak.
-With an expert team of local guides and porters, we will spend 6 days trekking through majestic forests, alpine deserts and glistening ice fields, challenging our minds and bodies as we share this once-in-a-lifetime journey to one of the world’s most famous peaks.
+The 6 day Machame route we will lead you on is one of the most scenic routes to Africa’s highest peak.
+With an expert team of local guides and porters, we will trek through majestic forests, alpine deserts and glistening ice fields, challenging our minds and bodies as we share this once-in-a-lifetime journey to one of the world’s most famous peaks.

-In total you will be required to fundraise $7500 CAD to participate in this challenge, but we encourage you to fundraise as much as you can.
-This amount includes your $500 CAD deposit.
+In total each individual will fundraise a minimum of $8000 CAD to participate in this challenge, but we encourage you to set high goals!
+This amount includes a $500 CAD deposit upon registering.

 Day 1: Arrival